hassaan-munir/CodeAplha_Emotion-Recognition-from-Speech/README.md

 ## Project Overview

-This project focuses on building a **deep learning model** to identify human emotions (e.g., happy, sad, angry) from speech audio samples.
-Leveraging advanced machine learning techniques, the model aims to accurately classify emotional states from vocal cues. [cite\_start]This project was developed as a task during my **CodeAlpha Machine Learning Internship**.
+In this project, you are requested to train a **deep learning model** to recognize human feelings (such as happy, sad, angry) based on audio sampling of speech sounds.
+The model will use enhanced machine learning to be able to correctly identify the emotional condition based on the sound of the voice.
+The project was created under the task of my **Code Alpha Machine Learning Internship**.

 ## Dataset

-The model was trained and evaluated using the **RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset**. [cite: 15] This comprehensive dataset contains recordings of actors speaking various sentences in different emotional states.
+In training and testing the model, the **RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset** was employed.
+This is a complete data that includes recordings of actors uttering different sentences in different moods.

 You can download the dataset from Kaggle:
 [RAVDESS Emotional Speech Speech Emotion Recognition](https://www.kaggle.com/api/v1/datasets/download/uwrfkaggler/ravdess-emotional-speech-audio)